leonardr/botfriend/README.md

       filename: "a-dull-bottxt"
 ```

-`name` should be self-explanatory -- it's the human-readable name of
+The `name` option should be self-explanatory -- it's the human-readable name of
 the bot.
+Now let's take a detailed look at the other two options.

 ## `schedule`